 In the final section, we’ll now assign Chipset and RAM headers in two separate rows (4 and 5).
 We have also added two more smartphone brands in Column C. The range of cells from D6 to F8 represent the corresponding models based on the brands, chipsets, and RAMs across the column and row headers.

-Based on this matrix lookup along rows and column headers, we’ll pull out the smartphone model in Cell E11 that meets the criteria defined in the range of cells D11:D13.
+Based on this matrix lookup with multiple criteria along rows and columns, we’ll pull out the smartphone model in Cell E11 that meets the criteria defined in the range of cells D11:D13.

 In the output Cell E11, the required formula under the specified conditions will be: